wenwang00/frr/doc/user/zebra.rst

    function development holds the owner of the chunk of this locator, and no other routing protocol will use this area.

+   Additionally, if a static local SID is configured, it will also be displayed in this section.

 ::

    router# show segment-routing srv6 locator loc1 detail